 To prevent such malicious files, use genuine antivirus software like Avast, K7 Total Security, etc which will automatically remove such viruses, adware, and malicious files if found in your PC.

 Just make sure that you disable the antivirus when playing games because this anti-virus software consumes lots of memory, and CPU resources in the background resulting in a laggy gaming experience.
 You can enable it after you finish gaming.

 10. Update Firmware

-Router firmware is a read-only memory chip which helps to maintain security, administrative, and various networking protocols.
-Although the router manufactures provides updates for firmware sometimes, it is necessary to update our router firmware.
+Router firmware is a read-only memory chip that helps to maintain security, administrative, and various networking protocols.
+Although the router manufacturers provide updates for firmware sometimes, it is necessary to update our router firmware.

 To update your router firmware, go to your router’s admin panel and look for the firmware section (a complete section related to only firmware).